graphhopper/graphhopper-load-test/README.md

 your environment as you see fit (e.g. using virtual environment).
 The only thing that is required is to install the packages in `requirements.txt`, usually done with `pip install -r requirements.txt`.

+### Get current version

+To print the current version of the app, run:

+    ./run --version

 ### Get help

 Run the following to see the help page on how to run this tool.